llee454/amina/bin/help.md

   Tells Amina to read FILENAME, which must contain valid Scheme code, and to evaluate it before processing data.

+  -x | --debug
+  Tells Amina to print out contexts and paths when evaluating expressions.
+You can use this option to debug templates, however it should not be enabled during production as this output will change over time.

 Details
 -------